How to Irritate People: Airline Pilots

 The "Airline Pilots" sketch is set in the cockpit of a commercial airliner, with Cleese (as captain) and Chapman (as copilot).
 The airliner is on autopilot.
 Bored, they start making reassuring intercom messages to the passengers telling them there is nothing to worry about – at which point, of course, the passengers get worried – aided by the flight attendant (Palin).
-These messages get continually more incomprehensible or mutually contradictory until eventually all the passengers bail out.
+These messages get continually more incomprehensible or mutually contradictory until eventually, all the passengers bale out.
 The Monty Python sketch "Bomb on Plane" in episode 35 alluded briefly to this sketch when pilot Michael Palin told passengers, "Our destination is Glasgow; there is no need to panic."

 Release

-This film was directed by Ian Fordyce who also directed At Last the 1948 Show, and was made in the UK for the American market in an attempt to introduce them to the new style of British humour.
-For this reason the recording is made to the NTSC colour standard.
+The television special was directed by Ian Fordyce who also directed At Last the 1948 Show, and was made in the UK for the American market in an attempt to introduce them to the new style of British humor.
+For this reason, the recording is made to the NTSC color standard.
 The idea for the show came from David Frost.